russhughes/gc9a01_mpy/README.md

   one may be used to create antialiased characters at the expense of memory use.
   If you specify a buffer_size during the display initialization it must be large enough to hold the one character (HEIGHT * WIDTH * 2).

+- `GC9A01.pbitmap(bitmap, x , y [, index])`

+  Progressive version of `bitmap` that draws the bitmap one line at a time allowing you to draw a bitmap that is larger than available memory.

 - `GC9A01.width()`